kirbyny/GlobeTracker/README.md

 My application placed the mouse inverted, in a fixed platform.
 The globe sits on top.
 The globe is rotated to place the desired point on the exact opposite side of the globe as the mouse.

 Not all of this code is mine.
 Specifically, the PS2 library.

+Note: Be mindful of voltage levels.
+PS2 is 5V and may not work properly on 3.3V devices.